DESCRIPTION

 before registering:

-- If you are registering as part of Industry, Academia, a Non-Profit, or Federal/State/Local Government, your organization will need to have an active SAM.gov account with an assigned SAM.gov Unique Entity ID (UEI) and an assigned Electronic Business Point of Contact (EBiz POC) who will act as your Authorizing Organizational Representative (AOR) to grant account access in the EERE Program Information Center.
+• If you are registering as part of Industry, Academia, a Non-Profit, or Federal/State/Local Government, your organization will need to have an active SAM.gov account with an assigned SAM.gov Unique Entity ID (UEI) and an assigned Electronic Business Point of Contact (EBiz POC) who will act as your Authorizing Organizational Representative (AOR) to grant account access in the Energy Program Information Center.

-- If you are registering as an Individual (i.e. not affiliated with an organization), then your account will automatically be approved once you register in the EERE Program Information Center.
+• If you are registering as an Individual (i.e. not affiliated with an organization), then your account will automatically be approved once you register in the Energy Program Information Center.

-After the above requirements are met, you will need to register in the EERE Program Information Center.
-To access the EERE Program Information Center, potential applicants will be required to have a Login.gov account.
-As part of the EERE Program Information Center registration process, new users are directed to create an account in Login.gov.
-Please note that the email address associated with the Login.gov account must match the email address associated with the EERE
+After the above requirements are met, you will need to register.
+To access the Energy Program Information Center, potential applicants will be required to have a Login.gov account.
+The registration process will direct you to create this account.
+Important: Your email address for Login.gov must match the email address you use for the Energy Program Information Center.

 What is a login.gov account?